- Company Approach

 Over the years, Benetton Group has implemented a series of procedures and initiatives designed to ensure that all individuals and entities involved in our supply chain are treated fairly and correctly.
 Respect for human rights is not only an ethical imperative, but also a pressing demand from consumers as well as a necessary prerequisite for doing business.

-In confirming its commitment to respecting human rights, Benetton Group published a statement in 2019 based on Section 54 of the Modern Slavery Act of 2015 concerning the measures adopted to prevent and mitigate the risk of all forms of slavery along the supply chain and to actively promote respect for human rights.
+In confirming its commitment to respecting human rights, Benetton Group updated and published a statement in 2020 based on Section 54 of the Modern Slavery Act of 2015 concerning the measures adopted to prevent and mitigate the risk of all forms of slavery along the supply chain and to actively promote respect for human rights.

 We select our suppliers not only based on product quality, competitive prices and transparency, but also on their compliance with social, ethical and environmental principles.
 A list of our active suppliers located all over the world is available on our web site for consultation.